 I like smart, creative people.
 I especially like collaborating with them.
-My approach is to embrace their idea, proposal, or text, understand their intention, and work with them to shape it until its final, most effective form is revealed.
-My ultimate aim is to help build stronger connections between the production, whether book, play, spoken address, or film script, and the people who are experiencing it.
+My ultimate aim is to help build stronger connections between an artistic or cultural production—whether event, book, or play—and the people experiencing it.
 I read often and widely.
 I write daily.
-My interests span theatre and film, social and environmental issues, nutrition and health.
+My interests span literature and theatre, social and environmental issues, nutrition and health.
 I am a curious person with an intelligent appetite for exploration.

 As co-editor-in-chief of Intermission, a Toronto-based online theatre magazine, I work with a small team to curate the creative work we publish.
-Through written and visual content, including essays, opinion pieces, arts journalism, podcasts, and videos, our intention is to establish and strengthen the connection between theatre-goers and the artists and productions they experience.
+Through written, audio, and video content, including essays, opinion pieces, arts journalism, podcasts, and web series, our intention is to establish and strengthen the connection between theatre-goers and the artists and productions they experience.

 I work with clients as a substantive, line, and copy editor.
 As necessary, I reorganize content for flow, ensure clarity and consistency through grammatical and syntactic edits, tighten wordy sentences, and make suggestions to create a stronger work.
 Projects include novels, memoirs, short stories, cookbooks, business books, coffee table books, speeches, and marketing and communications materials.

-My previous work as a writer for WE Day, a youth empowerment event, allowed me to work closely with the production team to produce show segments.
+As speech writer and editor at WE Day, a youth empowerment event, I worked closely with the production team to produce show segments.
 I pitched content ideas and structure, including speeches, panels, and interviews; researched and booked guests; interviewed speakers; and provided all talent with speaking points to help build out their speech.
 In past roles, I have also produced other events, which has included booking talent, creating rundowns, running rehearsals, and executing the event, and I have production coordinated film and webseries shoots.

 As co-editor-in-chief of Intermission, a Toronto-based online theatre magazine, I pitch ideas and write content, including letters from the editors, features, interviews, profiles, and news pieces.